 If the average train sounds its horn over a period of 12 seconds, the average citizen within 1,000 feet will experience the noise at 77 dB or more for an average of 8 seconds.
-This will occur at gated crossings 22 times per day (0.2% of the time), and at all signalled crossings, 20 times per day.
+At gated crossings where horn blowing occurs 22 times per day, the equivalent energy produced $(L{eq})$ is 50.1 dB, whereas at signalled crossings where it occurs only 20 times per day, the equivalent energy would be 49.7 dB.